Alligator Behavior

 The life cycle of an American alligator begins when the female lays her eggs in a nest she builds in a sheltered spot near the water.
 She guards the eggs until they hatch, and then helps her young to find their way to the water.

-The babies stay with their mother for about a year, learning how to hunt and survive on their own.
-When they reach maturity, at around 4 or 5 years old, they leave home to find their own territory.
+The babies stay with their mothers for about a year, learning how to hunt and survive on their own.
+When they reach maturity, at around 4 or 5 years old, they leave home to find their territory.
 An American alligator can live up to 50 years in the wild.

 Behavior